-If you’ll be doing a lot of paddling with a partner, a double kayak may be worth it.
+If you’ll be doing a lot of paddling with a partner, a tandem kayak may be worth it.

 Double kayaks have longer keels which makes them faster and the wider beams mean most are more stable.

-Unlike some recreational doubles, tandem sea kayaks are too big and bulky to be paddled solo.
+Unlike some recreational kayaks, tandem ocean kayaks are too big and bulky to be paddling solo.